top of page

 Keeping an eye on your mental health is paramount, as is watching those alcohol and caffeine levels, plus…make sure you still take some exercise even with restrictions in place.

 It is becoming more common to hear this global crisis being referred to as a marathon, making it so important to get into the habit of regularly taking a moment now and then for yourself.
-Very hard, I know, if cooped up with all your family 24/7...for some slightly overwhelming…but do try and take 10 minutes out, focus on you, your symptoms, how you’re coping with them, is there anything you could be doing to help those symptoms, because if you’re coping that has a direct effect on the rest of the family!
+Very hard, I know, if cooped up with all your family 24/7...for some slightly overwhelming…but do try and take 10 minutes out, focus on you, your symptoms, how you’re coping with them, is there anything you could be doing to help those symptoms, because if you’re coping that has a direct impact on the rest of the family!

 Many people are finding they’re doing a lot more sitting, time on computers, sitting talking to friends, facetiming, whatever you’re up to spare a thought for those joints and bones.
-Make sure you slot into your day some simple exercises…it doesn’t have to be complicated just moves to make sure you’re putting those joints through their full range of movements.
+Make sure you slot into your day some simple exercises & movement…it doesn’t have to be complicated just moves to make sure you’re putting those joints through their full range of movements.
 If you’re flicking on that kettle do a few squats, while you’re cooking get your favourite tracks on and have a good old dance around the kitchen…get those endorphins released…helps to lift that mood…small things make a big difference.

 Have a rummage in the shed or cupboard — have you got an old skipping rope kicking about or hoola hoop that’s been dismantled you could pop together again?

 There are numerous pilates and yoga teachers popping routines and advice on line, so if your wifi is up to it…ours is currently being challenged!…make sure you do the odd session every week.
 Last night our wifi managed to stagger through my local online pilates session…heaven…this weeks session a tad different to last weeks as the rest of the family were off doing other forms of exercise around the house!
-The previous week had been shall we say a little chaotic as I made the mistake of getting all my kids to join in the session with me…maybe one at a time would have been a better idea…sitting room not quite large enough for flailing arms and legs…I’ll leave it to your imagination…shall we say periods of calm interjected with intermittent wrestling and lots of hilarity…plus then the dogs decided to wander in too…not the usual benefits felt at all!
-But they’ve finally had an introduction to pilates now and can see the benefits so all good!
+The previous week had been shall we say a little chaotic as I made the mistake of getting all my kids to join in the session with me…maybe one at a time would have been a better idea…sitting room not quite large enough for flailing arms and legs…I’ll leave it to your imagination…shall we say periods of calm interjected with intermittent wrestling and lots of hilarity…plus the dogs decided to wander in too…not the usual benefits felt at all!
+But they’ve finally had an introduction to pilates now...so all good!

-Most important thing to focus on…to breathe…well that’s flipping obvious you’re probably thinking we all have to breathe…but take the odd moment throughout the day to really focus on your breathing, especially if you feel those anxiety and stress levels rising.
+One of the most helpful things to focus on…to breathe…well that’s flipping obvious you’re probably thinking we all have to breathe…but take the odd moment throughout the day to really focus on your breathing, especially if you feel those anxiety and stress levels rising.

 Let’s just focus on simple, calming breathing techniques!